marixel/jina-vault2/! chapter 5.md

 			- in thylakoid membrane, light-harvesting complexes called **photosystems**![[Pasted image 20230810085540.png]]
 				- inside photosystem = reaction center (where light-driven reactions of photosynthesis begin) (remember that not all of photosynthesis' reactions are light-driven, robin hill's experiment)
 				- excited electron from *chlorophyll a* in reaction center passed onto protein acceptor, *reducing* the acceptor (more negative)
-				- proteins arranged within thylakoid membrane to accept + pass energized electrons through a series of redox reactions, giving off energy at each step (which is then used to create ATP!)
+				- proteins arranged within thylakoid membrane to accept + pass energized electrons through a series of redox reactions, giving off energy at each step (which is then used to create [[ATP]]!)

 - flashcards: